giamba95/SaplingSimilarity/README.md

 - amazon-product: 6.92s
 - gowalla: 512.03s
 - yelp2018: 512.90s
-- amazon-book 11896.65s
+- amazon-book 11938.65s

+# Computational time
+our proposed SSCF model for collaborative filterings requires the measure of 5 matrices: a similarity matrix for the users, a similarity matrix for the items, and three recommendation matrices: one for the user-based approach, one for the item-based approach and one for the final SSCF model.
+If we deal with a big dataset, depending on the specifications of the computer, it could not be possible to compute a whole matrix.
+For instance our computer is not able to run the main.py code when using the amazon-book dataset.
-to run the methods we do matrix multiplications and with big datasets the computer may not be able to execute the calculations. for this reason we implemented also a version in which similarity and recommendation matrices are computed in 10 blocks (the number of blocks may be regulated changing the M1 variable in the code).
-This version is main_light.py and with our computer it is necessary in order to run the code in the amazon-book dataset.
+We implemented a version main_light.py in which matrices computation is divided in 10 steps (the number of steps may be regulated changing the M1 variable in the code). in each step we compute only a fraction of the columns (or of the rows) of the matrices. using main_light.py our computer can run the SSCF model on amazon-book data.
+> python main_light.py --dataset="amazon-book" --test="test" --gamma=0.9

 # Rating prediction
 We also provide an implementation to predict ratings with movielens data (movielens_rating folder)